3a1b2c3/seeingSpace/README.md

 The 4D lightfield has **2D spatial (x,y) and 2D angular (u,v)** information that is captured by a plenoptic sensor.
 * the **incident light field** Li(u, v, alpha, beta) describing the **irradiance** of light incident on objects in space
 * the **radiant light field** Lr (u, v, alpha, beta) quantifying the irradiance created by an object
-* time is an optional 5th domension
+* time is an optional 5th dimension

 ### Capturing, storing and compressing static and dynamic light fields
 One type uses an array of micro-lenses placed in front of an otherwise conventional image sensor to sense intensity, color, and directional information.
 Multi-camera arrays are another type.
 Compared to a traditional photo camera that only captures the intensity of the incident light, a light-field camera provides **angular information** for each pixel.
 In principle, this additional information allows 2D images to be reconstructed at a given focal plane, and hence a depth map can be computed.